binary42/avedac/aved-ui/README.txt

 check the boxes for Read/Execute for Owner,Group, Others and Write for Owner/Group.
 Lastly, click Apply Recommendations to apply these changes.

-7) Add the MCRInstaller.dmg package to run following installation.
+7) Add the MCRInstaller.zip package to open following installation.
 In the Distributions icon, Click actions, then Edit button in PostInstall.
 Select
 Open File in the Actions.
-In the Type drop-down box, select Absolute Path and enter /Applications/AVEDac/tools/MCRInstaller.dmg
+In the Type drop-down box, select Absolute Path and enter /Applications/AVEDac/tools/MCRInstaller.zip

 8) Add the MCRInstaller.dmg package to run following installation.
 In the Distributions icon, Click actions, then Edit button in PostInstall.
 Select
 Open File in the Actions.
-In the Type drop-down box, select Absolute Path and enter /Applications/AVEDac/tools/MCRInstaller.dmg
+In the Type drop-down box, select Absolute Path and enter /Applications/AVEDac/tools/MCRInstaller/MCRInstaller.app

-8) Click the Build and Run icon and try installing and running the package.
-It will install to  /Applications/AVEDac

-8) Click the Build and Run icon and try installing and running the package.
+9) Click the Build and Run icon and try installing and running the package.
 It will install to  /Applications/AVEDac